KaanTanis/filament-maintenance-mode/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/kaantanis/filament-maintenance-mode.svg?style=flat-square)](https://packagist.org/packages/kaantanis/filament-maintenance-mode)

 # Don't use this package yet.
 It's still in development.
+But you can still use it if you want to.
+Working fine.
 You can also contribute to this package if you want to.

+**This package is a Filament package.**

+## How it works?
+When you enable maintenance mode, it will create a file named `down` in your `storage/framework` directory.
+When you disable maintenance mode, it will delete that file.
+That's it.
+Also that's how Laravel's maintenance mode works.
+But you don't need `php artisan down` and `php artisan up` commands anymore.
+You can do it from Filament's dashboard.

+But keep mind, if you enable maintenance mode, only your session will be able to access your website.
+**So, don't forget to disable maintenance mode after you're done.**
+Because if you don't, your website will be down for everyone.
+But don't worry, if you forget to disable maintenance mode, you can do it from your server.
+Just delete the `down` file from `storage/framework` directory.
+Or `php artisan up` command.

 ## Roadmap for v1.0.0 production release
 - [ ] Integrate with PreventRequestsDuringMaintenance middleware